grongierisc/formation-template/README.md

 We now have to create a Business Process to process the information coming from our future services and dispatch it accordingly.
 We are going to create a simple BP that will call our operations.

-Since our BP will only redirect information we will call it `bp/Router` and it will be like this :
+Since our BP will only redirect information we will call it `Router` and it will be in the file `python/bp.py` like this :
 ```python
 import grongier.pex